arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/Add-a-device-to-Arduino-Cloud.md

 id: 360016495559
 ---

-> [!NOTE]
-> Also see [Getting Started With the Arduino Cloud](https://docs.arduino.cc/cloud/iot-cloud/tutorials/iot-cloud-getting-started) in Arduino Docs.
+Learn how to add supported devices to Arduino Cloud.
+For a more comprehensive introduction to Arduino Cloud, see [Getting Started With the Arduino Cloud](https://docs.arduino.cc/cloud/iot-cloud/tutorials/iot-cloud-getting-started).

-You'll need an Arduino account and the [Arduino Cloud Agent](https://support.arduino.cc/hc/en-us/articles/360014869820) installed and running on your computer.

 In this article: